MSc Financial Crime and Compliance in Digital Societies (top-up) (blended learning)

 Overview

-The programme has a mandatory dissertation component (60 credits) made up of three optional pathways.
-This unit specification covers Option B, the short dissertation:
+The programme has a mandatory dissertation component (60 credits) made up of two optional pathways.
+This unit specification covers Option B, the short dissertation.

-- In addition, to the short dissertation, delegates taking option B must also complete 2 x Research Skills in Practice topics on: Critical Appraisal of the Literature and Your Responsibilities as a Researcher.
-The topics offer research skills to those at a more nascent stage of research development and provide foundational insights into key research practice issues, and thus supplement the short dissertation.
+In addition, students must complete 2 x Research Skills in Practice ‘topics’ on: Critical Appraisal of the Literature and Your Responsibilities as a Researcher.
+These ‘topics' offer research skills to those at a more nascent stage of research development and provide foundational insights into key research practice issues, and thus supplement the short dissertation.

 Pre/co-requisites